Zayta/Sokoban/README.md

 ### How to Leave Styx
 * Gather enough essence from color-coded compartments.
     * Push the number of blocks with the same color as the compartment into the compartment.
 (You will unlock a vision of your past.)
+    * Souls can only push blocks of their own color.

 ## Gameplay
 ### Entities